onzfonz/comp227/src/content/4/en/part4a.md

 }
 ```

-Let's create a separate directory for our tests called *tests* and create a new file called *reverse.test.js* with the following contents:
+Let's create a new file called *tests/reverse.test.js* with the following contents:

 ```js
 const reverse = require('../utils/for_testing').reverse